All Episodes

 Started off with President Trump.

-Uh, our announcement, of course, of representing uh Turning Point USA and Charlie Kirk in this fight against censorship online, which affects every single one of us and everybody listening to the broadcast right now.
+Our announcement, of course, of representing Turning Point USA and Charlie Kirk in this fight against censorship online, which affects every single one of us and everybody listening to the broadcast right now.

-And uh again, tonight, uh I encourage you to do this, folks.
+And again, tonight, I encourage you to do this, folks.

-If by we do a radio broadcast every day at noon, one hour uh across the country.
+Brussels, we do a radio broadcast every day at noon, one hour across the country.

-And you can get on any places you get your podcasts.
+And you can get in any places you get your podcasts.

-Also, uh the concert tonight, Life and Liberty concert this evening, eight o'clock Eastern time.
+Also, the concert tonight, Life and Liberty concert this evening, 8 o'clock Eastern Time.

 That's on Facebook, Twitter, Rumble, YouTube, ACLJ.org.